puppetlabs/design-system/packages/react-components/source/react/library/button-select/ButtonSelect.md

 ### Multiple selections

 Multiple values can be selected if the `multiple` prop is `true`.
-In this mode an `Apply` button will render below the options list.
+In this mode an "Apply" button will render below the options list.
 The newly selected values are not applied until the user activates this button.
-If they escape or click out of the open menu, their changes will be discarded.
+If the user clicks the "Cancel" button, presses escape, or click out of the open menu, their changes will be discarded.

 ```jsx
 initialState = {